serengil/deepface/README.md

 ## Citation

-Please cite deepface in your publications if it helps your research for facial recognition purposes.
+Please cite deepface in your publications if it helps your research.
 Here are its BibTex entries:

+If you use deepface for facial recogntion purposes, please cite the this publication.

 ```BibTeX
 @inproceedings{serengil2020lightface,